 Cherries are effective in treating gout because of the anti-oxidants present in them.
-Anthocyanins is a component present in them that reduces inflammation and also prevents increase in the inflammation.
+Anthocyanins are a component present in them that reduces inflammation and also prevents an increase in the inflammation.

 - You can consume a lot of cherries (minimum 20) per day.

-- You can also grind the cherries and drink it like a juice.
+- You can also grind the cherries and drink it like juice.

 Epsom salt soak